pah235/Xmas-Gift-Sales-Analysis/README.md

 # Xmas-Gift-Sales-Analysis
-Xmas Gift Sales Analysis using SQL &amp; Power BI – Interactive dashboard to track revenue, profit, and trends by season, country, and product hierarchy.
+Xmas Gift Sales Analysis using SQL &amp; Power BI – Interactive report to track revenue, profit, and trends by season, country, and product hierarchy.

 ---